 QuickBooks Desktop Enterprise will not Convert into Pro or Premier Editions

-If you are using QuickBooks Desktop Enterprise, then it is not possible to convert the file in other versions of QuickBooks like QuickBooks Pro and premier.
+If you are using QuickBooks Desktop Enterprise, then it is not possible to convert the file to other versions of QuickBooks like QuickBooks Pro and Premier.

 IMPORTANT: Before updating the company file, make sure to run the QuickBooks Verify and Rebuild Data Utility to avoid any data loss or discrepancies during or after the update.